I was diagnosed at just three years of age on the 24th of February 1992.

 A polycystic astrocytoma was found in my brain in 2020.
 It was made of up two parts, one that was still in stage 1, but the other had already reached stage 3.

-I am currently undergoing chemotherapy to try and slow the growth.
+I underwent 12 months of chemotherapy to try and slow the growth.
 I was in hospital for 106 days recovering.
 Over 90 were in ICU.

-For the last seven years I have had a PET scan every 12 months, which has recently dropped to 6 months.
-Over 50 tumours showed up in my latest PET scan in my right forearm.
-After having constant headaches mid-way through 2020, an urgent MRI revealed the tumours in my brain and the seriousness of the situation.
+For the last 8 years I've had a PET scan every 12 months, which has now gone to 6 months.
+Over 50 tumours showed up in my latest PET scan in my right forearm alone, which I was put on Lyrica for.

 When I was in primary school, I pretended my NF didn’t exist, but in high school I was able to take part in the disability swimming races at the diocesan level.